 from Ripley's Aquarium, a Winner of the 2022 Toronto Short Film Festival

 Kevin Andrew Heslop's recent work includes sixteen short films, three volumes of poetry, most recently the correct fury of your why is a mountain (Gordon Hill Press, 2021), and two art exhibitions together with social documentary photographer Derek Boswell (McIntosh Gallery, 2022; Westland Gallery, 2023).
 His writing has appeared with Anstruther Press, Baseline Press, The Devil's Artisan, and The Fiddlehead.
-Born in Canada's London®, he lives peripatetically.
+Born in Canada's London®, based in Montréal, he lives peripatetically—currently in Brazil.

 Revels in its disinterest “in stoves, those great civilizers."
 Written by Catriona Wright.

 Dépeint une rencontre éphémère mais complexe. Écrit par Julie Bruck.
 Avec Jennifer Shirley.

 Heslop founded Astoria Pictures in 2022 to develop film and theatre projects for which he can serve as writer, director, and/or producer.
 He has since graduated from multiple business programs and distributed dozens of internationally award-winning films via the company's digital platform.
 He also curates an array of outstanding Canadian IP for adaptation to the stage and screen.

 from six feet | between us (original installation, McIntosh Gallery, 2022; depicted installation, Heaven Scent, 2022)